PhaserEditor2D/PhaserEditor/docs/jseditor.rst

 .. image:: images/AssetKeysCompletion.png
 	:alt: Assets key proposals.

 As you can see in the above screenshot, the asset keys are shown in the information control of the content assist popup.
-In the case of audio files it plays the sound.
+In the case of audio files, it plays the sound.

 File names proposals
 ====================

-Also file names are shown in the content assist popup and they are visualized in the information control.
+Also, file names are shown in the content assist popup and they are visualized in the information control.
 In the next image are listed all the file names that match the ``png`` string:

 .. image:: images/FilesCompletion.png
 	:alt: File names completions.